Click here and enter the keyword to win tickets to the San Antonio Stock Show & Rodeo!

 Tickets on sale now at sarodeo.com!

 NO PURCHASE NECESSARY.
 VOID WHERE PROHIBITED.
-02/13/2026-02/15/2026.
+02/20/2025-02/22/2026.
 Open to legal TX residents residing in one of the following counties: Atascosa, Bexar, Bandera, Comal, Guadalupe, Kendall, Medina, Wilson, and Zavala counties, 18+.
 To enter listen for the cue to call and follow the on-air instructions.
 Twenty (20) winners will be selected according to the on-air announcement.
 Odds vary.
-Prize: Two (2) tickets to 29 Winchester, February 24, 2026 at the San Antonio Stock Show & Rodeo OR two (2) tickets to Cody Jinx, February 21, 2026 at the San Antonio Stock Show & Rodeo.
+Prize: Two (2) tickets to The Droptines, February 28, 2026 or Shane Smith & The Saints, February 28, 2026. at the San Antonio Stock Show & Rodeo.
 (ARV: $85.00) Prizes are randomly assigned and are non-transferable.
 For full rules, click here.
 Sponsor: Cox Radio, LLC, d/b/a Cox Media Group San Antonio, 8122 Datapoint Dr. #600, San Antonio, TX 78229.

 ©2022 Cox Media Group